ldynia/workshop-github-copilot-chat/chat/WORKSHOP.md

 **Objectives:** Write unit tests with `/tests` command.

 ```
-# Select index, live and recommended functions
+# Select index, live, and recommended functions
 @workspace /tests Generate unit tests for selected code.
 Use pytest module.
 ```

-**Notes:** Create following files and run `pytest -vs app/tests` command.
+**Notes:** Create the following files and run `pytest -vs app/tests` command.
 - `app/tests/__init__.py` file
 - `app/tests/test_app.py` file
 - `app/tests` directory

 ## Refactor `rengine.py` And Document

-**Objectives:** Refactor application, and document with `/doc` command.
+**Objectives:** Refactor application and document methods with `/doc` command.

 ```
 # Select all
 Propose better variable names

 # Select all
-Refactor this code to a more generic implementation
+Refactor selected code to a more generic implementation

-# Select code in recommend method
+# Select the code in the recommend method.
-Comment every line in selected code with time complexity.
+Comment every line in the selected code with time complexity.
 Estimate the total time complexity of the recommended method.

-# Select all
+# Select the method and use /doc command
 Add pep8 docs string

 # Select all